kurt-krueckeberg/filme-untertitel/jenseits/README.md

-The subtitles used to create the **.txt** and **.html** listed in the table below were downloaded from the free, publicly-available website [opensubtitles.org](https://www.opensubtitles.org/en/search/subs), which has subtitles&mdash;in the form of
-.SRT files&mdash;for tons of movies in multiple languages.
+The subtitles used to create the **.txt** and **.html** listed in the table below were downloaded from the free, publicly-available website [opensubtitles.org](https://www.opensubtitles.org/en/search/subs), which has [SRT](https://en.wikipedia.org/wiki/SRT) subtitle files for tons of movies in multiple languages.
 The .SRT files were converted into text-only files, the **.txt** files below; these in turn where used to create the **.html** pages.

 |File|Contents|
 |----|--------|